parrt/msds501/notes/patterns.md

 # Common Programming Patterns

-As we discussed above, programmers draw from a set of  templates when choosing an overall program plan.
+As we've discussed, programmers draw from a set of templates when choosing an overall program plan.
 The same is true of the individual operations themselves.
 Programmers have a catalog of common operations that they rely on when choosing the steps of a plan.
 We can call these common operations (and their mapping to code) *programming patterns*.

 We've already seen a number of these patterns, such as: